irinayiwei/YouTube-Subscriber-Prediction/README.md

   - Identify significant features in subscriber prediction or channel assessment suggested by previous research
   - Identify effective algorithms in subscriber or video view prediction
 -  EDA:
-   - Merge multiple datasets to get a combined dataset that includes features for a
+   - *Merge* multiple datasets to get a combined dataset that includes features for all variables
-   -
+   - *Clean* missing values and extreme values, standardize
 - Model Building:
 - Web App:
 - Launching and Testing: